Pushmataha: Journey to Washington

 While in Washington, Pushmataha sat in his Army uniform for a portrait by Charles Bird King; it hung in the Smithsonian Institution until 1865.
 While the original was destroyed by a fire that year, numerous prints had been made.
 It has become the most famous likeness of Pushmataha.
-Chief Pushmataha also met with the Marquis de Lafayette, who was visiting Washington, D.C. for the last time.
+Chief Pushmataha also met with the Marquis de Lafayette, who was visiting Washington, D.C., for the last time.
 Pushmataha hailed Lafayette as a fellow aged warrior who, though foreign, rose to high renown in the American cause.

 Death and burial

 In December 1824, Pushmataha acquired a viral respiratory infection, then called the croup.
 He quickly became seriously ill and was visited by Andrew Jackson.
 On his deathbed, Pushmataha reflected that the national capital was a good place to die.
-Pushmataha's chosen assistant also happened to suddenly die on the return journey from Washington, DC to Choctaw lands in present day Mississippi.
+Pushmataha's chosen assistant also happened to suddenly die on the return journey from Washington, D.C., to Choctaw lands in present day Mississippi.

 Pushmataha requested full military honors for his funeral, and gave specific instructions as to his effects.
 His last recorded words were these: